• Skip to primary navigation

 • You can prepare it ahead and keep it refrigerated for up to 3 days until you need it.

-• Freezes beautifully!
+• It freezes beautifully!
 If you have any leftovers, freeze them in an airtight container and keep them for up to 3 months.

-• It's rich & full of flavour, tastes even better when reheated.
+• This Italian-style homemade lasagna is rich & full of flavor and tastes even better when reheated.

-• Minced beef - I use high-fat content beef mince for flavour.
-Also, it releases enough fat for cooking the onions and vegetables without needing any olive oil.
+• Ground beef - I use high-fat content beef mince for flavor.
+Also, it releases enough fat for cooking onions and vegetables without needing any olive oil.

-• Tinned tomatoes - You can use fresh tomatoes in the summer when juicy and ripen ones are in season.
+• Tinned tomatoes - You can use fresh tomatoes in the summer when juicy and ripened ones are in season.

-• Mirepoix - It is a mixture of diced onions, celery and carrots.
-It is the seasoning and flavouring base to meat-based dishes such as bolognese, ragout or Bourguignon.
+• Mirepoix - It is a mixture of diced onions, celery, and carrots.
+It is the seasoning and flavoring base for meat-based dishes such as Bolognese, Ragu, or Beef Bourguignon.

-• Red wine - It is the traditional ingredient for bolognese but you can skip it if you are cooking for kids.
+• Red wine - It is the traditional ingredient for ragu sauce but you can skip it if you are cooking for kids.
 Use a good quality wine that you would be happy to drink.

 • Milk - Adding milk might sound strange but don’t skip it.
 Milk gives the sauce a smooth and velvety texture and helps the mince cooking.

-• Stock - The best choice is to use Homemade Beef Stock but you can also use a good quality shop-bought beef stock or stock cubes.
+• Stock - The best choice is to use Homemade Beef Stock or Chicken Stock (Bone Broth).
+However, you can also use good quality shop-bought beef stock or stock cubes.

 • Seasoning - Make sure you add the seasoning at the end of the cooking and check before you add any salt.
 Always be careful when adding the salt if using store-bought beef stock or stock cubes as they contain salt already.